rakesh-vardan/drill4j.github.io/how-to-start.md

 If you want to write a docker compose manually, you can use the latest compose descriptor example in [Github repository](https://github.com/Drill4J/drill4j.github.io/blob/master/assets/files/stable/docker-compose.yml)

-Start Drill4J using the following command and wait a bit.
+Start Drill using the following command and wait a bit.

 ```console